 Question: My wife is Bulgarian citizen.
 We married in Bulgaria but now we live in Holland.
 Can I get Bulgarian citizenship or if I live in Bulgaria how long I wait to get Bulgarian citizenship through marriage?

 Answer: If you do not reside physically in Bulgaria you have no right to apply for citizenship, permanent residence and even for temporary residency permit in Bulgaria based on marriage.

 In order to get permanent residency by marriage you must reside in Bulgaria for 5 years.
 But if you have a common child you can apply for permanent residency immediately.
 There are no incentives for Bulgarian citizenship.
-You will be expected to reside in Bulgaria with permanent residency permit for 5 years in order to become eligible to apply for citizenship.
+You will be expected to reside in Bulgaria with permanent residency permit for 5 years in order to become eligible to apply.

 If you have any questions or wish to use our legal assistance in obtaining permanent residence or citizenship of Bulgaria, contact us today